The Tea app was intended to help women date safely. Then it got hacked

 A female columnist for The Times of London newspaper, who signed into the app, on Thursday called Tea a “man-shaming site’’ and complained that ”this is simply vigilante justice, entirely reliant on the scruples of anonymous women.
 With Tea on the scene, what man would ever dare date a woman again?’'

+“Over the last couple of weeks, we’ve gotten hundreds of calls on it.
+It’s blown up,” attorney Minc said.
+“People are upset.
+They’re getting named.
+They’re getting shamed.’’

+In 1996, Congress passed legislation protecting websites and apps from liability for things posted by their users.
+But the users can be sued for spreading ”false and defamatory’’ information, Minc said.

-It’s unclear what legal recourse an aggrieved man might have if he feels he’s been defamed or had his privacy violated on Tea or a similar social media platform.
-In May, a federal judge in Illinois threw out an invasion-of-privacy lawsuit by a man who’d been criticized by women in the Facebook chat group “Are We Dating the Same Guy,’' Bloomberg Law reported.
+In May, however, a federal judge in Illinois threw out an invasion-of-privacy lawsuit by a man who’d been criticized by women in the Facebook chat group “Are We Dating the Same Guy,″ Bloomberg Law reported.

+State privacy laws could offer another avenue for bringing legal action against someone who posted your photograph or other personal information in a harmful way, Minc said.

 The breach exposed thousands of selfies and photo IDs